Romanitou31/ProjetInterpromo2020/README.txt.txt

 Weibo :
 Step 1 : Open the file 'Report_Notebook_Weibo.ipynb'
-Step 2 : Change the json save path in "createJson" function and in crawl part.
+Step 2 : Change the json save path in crawl part (2 path to change).
 Step 3 : Change the variable nb_days in the crawl part.
 Write 7 if you want only the articles published the 7 last days, or 20 000 if you want all articles published.
 Step 4 : Export the file "Report_Notebook_Weibo" in py.file.
 Step 5 : Connect to OSIRIM